paritytech/substrate/frame/staking/README.md

 The **reward and slashing** procedure is the core of the Staking module, attempting to _embrace valid behavior_ while _punishing any misbehavior or lack of availability_.

-Rewards must be claimed for each era before it gets too old by `$HISTORY_DEPTH` using the `payout_stakers` call.
+Rewards must be claimed for each era before it gets too old by [`HistoryDepth`] using the `payout_stakers` call.
 Any account can call `payout_stakers`, which pays the reward to the validator as well as its nominators.
-Only the [`Config::MaxNominatorRewardedPerValidator`] biggest stakers can claim their reward.
+Rewards are paged to maximum of [`Config::MaxExposurePageSize`] nominators per call.
+Each page of staker payout needs to be called separately to ensure all nominators are paid.
 This is to limit the i/o cost to mutate storage for each nominator's account.

 Slashing can occur at any point in time, once misbehavior is reported.
 Once slashing is determined, a value is deducted from the balance of the validator and all the nominators who